botpress/botpress/docs/guide/docs/advanced/cluster.md

 Once the first node is started, use the same command to start Botpress on the other nodes.

-## Enable redis cluster
+## Enable Redis Cluster

-To configure botpress to use a redis cluster set the REDIS_URL environment variable as a json array of ports and hosts
+To configure Botpress to use a Redis cluster set the REDIS_URL environment variable as a json array of ports and hosts

 ```bash
 PRO_ENABLED=true